aesteve/vertx-web-groovy-dsl/README.md

 # vertx-web-groovy-dsl
-A simple Groovy DSL to declare Vert.x Apex routes
+A Groovy DSL to declare Vert.x Web routes

 This projects aims at providing another way to define your web routes with vert-web if you're using Groovy, in a more Groovy-ish manner.